datols/datols.github.io/yo-whatsapp.md

 </script>
 </center>
   <br>

-  <span style="color:red">If you want to use 2 WhatsApp on your phone, try the <a target="_blank" href="https://gbwhatsapp2018.com/">GBWhatsapp APK. (click)</a></span>
-<h2>YOWhatsApp How to Install?</h2>
-Here we have the step by step guide that will help you understand how to install the yowhatsapp APK.<br>
-<ul><li>Assure that you uninstall the original WhatsApp from your phone because two WhatsApp accounts cannot run from the same number.</li>
-<li>You have to go to the settings>security>allow download from unknown sources.</li>
-<li>Once the security has been disabled you can easily click on the yowhatsapp APK download to start the downloading process.</li>
-<li>After the download is complete you will have to start the installation process. </li>
-<li>Once the application has been installed you have to make your account on the yowhatsapp APK, just like you did with your regular WhatsApp. </li></ul>
-Make sure that you get the app as soon as possible.
-It will give you the experience that you cannot have from the original WP.
+<h2>Daemon Tools Lite</h2>
+The best thing about the daemon tools is that it is very easy to install.
+There are not many issues that you will have to deal with.
+All you have to do is download the daemon tools PC from the link.
+Wait for the set up to be downloaded into your computer. <br>

+Once it is downloaded you can start the installation process.
+It will take a few seconds for the software to be installed.
+Make sure that you do not use any other functions during installation.
+Once installed you will get the complete instructions on how to use the tool and you can get the benefits that come with it.